-Scribners' Monthly.
-(Scribner & Co., New York.)
-Contents: The Art School of New York: Neophonography; What the River Saith: Artemus Ward at Cleveland; The Invisible Land; Roxy; College Journalism; Miss Edith becomes Neighborly; A Trip with Lincoln; Chase and Stanton; A Para-ble; Falconberg; To the Katydid; A Com-pany of Actors; How Uncle Gabe Saved the Levee; Miss Calderon's German; Re-callings from a Public Life; A Desire; Leo Marinus, the Sea-King; Socialism; October; Topics of the Time; Communications; De-partments.
-Some of the leading articles are illustrated. illustrated.
+York.)
+Contents: The Art School of New York.)
+Contents: The Art School of New York; Neophonography; What the River Saith; Artemus Ward at Cleveland; The Invisible Land; Roxy; College Journalism; Miss Edith becomes Neighberly; A Trip with Lincoln; Chase and Stanton; A Parable: Falconberg: To the Katydid; A Combine Falconberg: To the Katydid; A Comble; Falconberg; To the Katydid; A Com-pany of Actors; How Uncle Gabe Saved the Levee; Miss Calderon's German; Recallings from a Public Life; A Desire; Leo Marinus, the Sea-King; Socialism; October; Topics of the Time; Communications; De-partments.
+Some of the leading articles are illustrated.

 The Phrenological Journal.
 (S. R. Wells & Co.
 New York.)
-Contents: Edward Kim-ball; Conceptions of the Soul and Future Life; Brain and Mind; Results of Experiments in Nervous Function; Henry M. Star-ley; Books for Boys; Faces we meet Often; Feelings; The Glory and Decline of Venice; Mental and Moral Effects of Food; The Use of Coffee as a Beverage; Our Fever Cot in Use; Editorial Items; Notes in Science and A grienthing Agriculture.
+Contents: Edward Kimball; Conceptions of the Soul and Future Life; Brain and Mind; Results of Experiments in Nervous Function; Henry M. Stanley; Books for Boys; Faces we meet Often; Feelings; The Glory and Decline of Venice; Mental and Moral Effects of Food; The Use of Coffee as a Beverage; Our Fever Cot in Use; Editorial Items; Notes in Science and Agriculture

 The Atlantic Monthly.
 (Houghton, Osgood & Co., Boston and New York.)
-Contents: Certain Dangerous Tendencies in American Life; Quatrains; The Europeans; Summer Noon; Pogamic People and other Novels; Silver Buttons; A House of Entertainment; Deus Immanens; Abuse of Taxation; Home Life of the Brook Farm Association; His-tory; The Parson's Horse Race; The Relations of Labor and Capital; The Meaning of Music; The Contributor's Club; Recent Literature.
+Contents; Certain Dangerous Tendencies in American Life; Quatrains; The Europeans; Summer Noon: Pogamic People and other Novels; Silver Buttons; A House of Entertainment; Deus Immanens; Abuse of Taxation; Home Life of the Brook Farm Association; His-tory; The Parson's Horse Race; The Rela-tions of Labor and Capital; The Meaning of Music; The Contributor's 'Club; Recent Literature.

-Itoms of Interest-Gemsof Wit and Wisdom.
+Items of Interest-Gems of Wit and Wisdom.

-THAT the inhabitants of the Spirit-world have the power to entrance sensitive mor-tals, and then use them as instruments to convey their thoughts and theories to us, is among the well-established facts of this century.
+THAT the inhabitants of the Spirit-world have the power to entrance sensitive mortals, and then use them as instruments to convey their thoughts and theories to us, is among the well-established facts of this century.
 Of this fact I have not the least shadow of a doubt.
 It is positive knowledge.
 And yet those spirit utterances are neither authoritative nor infallible.
 They must be brought to the bar of reason, and be tested by our highest judgment.
 There must be no medium worship; no hero worship; no spirit worship!
 "Worship God," was the language of the angel to the revelator John.

 THE early Catholic Missionaries in Texas, used to drive the errant congregations from the gardens into the church, by letting a wild boar loose in the garden.
-Now an oppo-site course is pursued, and the congregation driven away by letting a tame bore loose in the church the church.
+Now an oppo-site course is pursued, and the congregation driven away by letting a tame bore loose in the church.